 (Ryan, 1841, p.
 105)

 Based on the above works, some doubt is cast on the reason for leaving being strictly economic, or strictly religious.
-However, since Prussia was largely Lutheran at that time, if the swordmakers were Lutheran, they should have been safe in Solingen from a religious perspective.
-So, it seems much more likely that they left in search of steady work, rather than to escape religious persecution, unless they were not actually Lutheran.
-For instance, following Zug’s theory, if they belonged to the Crefeldt congregation, that might have put them in a rather more precarious position and would certainly have added impetus to any drive to defect on economic grounds.
+However, while Prussia was largely Lutheran at that time, Solingen was not yet part of it, so if the swordmakers were Lutheran, they may not have been safe in Solingen from a religious perspective.
+For instance, following Zug’s report of the Crefeldt congregation’s experiences, that might have put them in a rather more precarious position and would certainly have added impetus to any drive to defect on economic grounds.

 This section first looks at local industrial relations, against the backdrop of industrial relations in the vicinity (Sunderland), and also slightly further afield (Sheffield).
 It then looks at community relations in Shotley Bridge.